Intervention

 23 Jun, 2022

 While all drugs have the potential to be harmful, even life-threatening, some drugs are inherently more dangerous than others.
-This is particularly true if the user is abusing the drug or drugs, combining drugs with other substances, or taking drugs illegally.
-As such, each year, there is an increase in drug-related deaths in the U.S.
+This is particularly true if they are abused, mixed with other substances, or illegally.
+As a result drug-related deaths in the U.S. are on the rise each year.

 While some drugs have the potential to cause immediate, sudden death, other drugs create long-term health side effects that can eventually lead to fatality.
-Therefore, learning which drugs are the most detrimental to the user can potentially mitigate the chances of one overdosing and being in a life-threatening situation.
-Furthermore, it is important to note that if you or a loved one struggles with an addiction to any of these drugs, medical help is sought immediately.
+Therefore, it’s crucial to identify what the most dangerous drugs are in order to reduce the risk of overdosing and facing life-threatening situations.
+Furthermore, if you or a loved one struggles with an addiction to any of these drugs, it’s important to seek medical help immediately.

 Smoking, in particular, is the leading cause of lung cancer deaths, causing around 80%-90% of all lung-related fatalities yearly.
-Additionally, smoking tobacco increases one’s risk of death by stroke, coronary heart disease, or chronic obstructive pulmonary disease (COPD).
+Additionally, smoking tobacco can cause an increased risk of death by stroke, coronary heart disease, or chronic obstructive pulmonary disease (COPD).
 This is especially true if one combines smoking with other substances like alcohol, which it commonly is.

 Ranking right up there with nicotine, alcohol is also one of the most highly abused substances on the planet.
 Because culture tends to accept, even promote, alcohol use, this is also one of the hardest drugs to quit, as many people do not sense they have a problem with alcohol use until it’s too late.
 As a result, alcohol causes more than 140,000 U.S. deaths annually.